Metabolic window: Glycogen

+Muscle protein breakdown and muscle protein synthesis

+There are also other factors that come into play when discussing the metabolic window theory, which include muscle protein breakdown (MPB) and muscle protein synthesis (MPS).
 Muscle protein synthesis (MPS) is the metabolic process of building muscle mass.
 Muscle protein breakdown (MPB) is the opposite process of breaking down muscular tissue.
 Muscle protein breakdown and muscle protein synthesis occur concurrently, meaning there is a constant renewal of protein in the body.
-The net muscle protein balance (NBAL) is the relationship between muscle protein breakdown and muscle protein synthesis.
-It is determined by the stability between the two processes.
+The net muscle protein balance (NBAL) is the relationship between muscle protein breakdown and muscle protein synthesis and is determined by the stability between the two processes.
 The anabolic state theory suggests that it is critical to consume proteins and carbohydrates immediately after resistance training to increase muscle protein synthesis, reduce muscle protein breakdown, and replenish glycogen levels in the muscle.
-In response to resistance training, muscle protein breakdown increases but it does not increase as much as protein synthesis.
-Since eating proteins and carbs immediately after exercising is known to reduce MPB, it is also assumed that in doing so, this will increase lean muscle mass by increasing the net protein balance.
+In response to resistance training, muscle protein breakdown increases but does not increase as much as protein synthesis.
+Since eating protein and carbohydrates immediately after exercising is known to reduce MPB, it is also assumed that this will increase lean muscle mass by increasing the net protein balance.
 Muscle protein breakdown targets many types of proteins including damaged proteins and proteins that are rapidly turning over.
 To increase mass muscle size, changes depend on myofibrillar proteins and MPB would need to target these proteins specifically.
 Since MPB affects multiple types of protein, limiting protein breakdown through post-workout nutrition will hinder proper recovery by degrading the essential proteins for rebuilding muscle.
 According to a study performed in 2010, it found that it is not necessary to include large amounts of carbohydrates in post-workout nutrition since there are nutrient solutions that contain enough Essential amino acids and an adequate amount of carbohydrates to produce the maximum anabolic protein response.